UiO:Life Science is happy to announce the third call for convergence environments. We expect to fund six applications this time.

 Profile registration and workshops, 21 January, 2021

-It is mandatory to register a profile and to sign up for at least one workshop either Thursday 18 February or Tuesday 2 March 2021 (registration form for workshop will be published later).
+It is mandatory to register a profile and to sign up for at least one workshop either Thursday 18 February or Tuesday 2 March 2021.
 At the workshops you can meet to discuss mutual interests and the potential for initiation of joint projects.
 The project profiles and ideas presented will appear on the web page to facilitate contact between researchers.

 Phase 1 – proposals, 26 March 2021

 The proposals will not be subject to scientific evaluation; their main purpose is to give UiO:Life Science the overview needed to select experts and review panel members, and suggest a merge of related project ideas when appropriate.
 No proposals will be excluded.
 Applicants will receive feedback within approximately three weeks.